abhiyaantrikee/content-service/README.md

 * Content to be presented on highly customized UX
 * Content creation would be done programatically through APIs provided as Microservices.

-### Limitations of CaaS
-* Blogging sites where content is personal.
-* Huge effort and complex in case Content would be available only for one channel.
-There are cheaper and simple solutions are available than having CaaS.

 ## Project Badges

 * Build status: [![Build Status](https://travis-ci.org/abhiyaantrikee/content-service.svg)](https://travis-ci.org/abhiyaantrikee/content-service)